When Death Occurs

 Contact the Proper Authorities

 If your loved one passes under medical care like a hospital, hospice center, or in a nursing home, the staff will handle getting the declaration of death.
 Let the proper medical staff know you would like Solosy Funeral Home to care for your loved one.
-If your loved one died in a hospital, please call us at 313-383-1870 to report the passing.
+If your loved one dies in a hospital, please call us at 313-383-1870 to report the passing.

-If your loved one dies at home or any location not under direct medical care, you need to immediately contact the local emergency officials or hospice nurse.
+If your loved one dies at home or any location not under direct medical care, you need to immediately contact the hospice nurse or local emergency officials.
 The proper officials will come to the location and the death will legally be declared.
 Let the police and/or hospice care nurse know that you would like Solosy Funeral Home to care for your loved one.
 Often the Medical Examiner is contacted for this type of death.
 If this is the case, the Medical Examiner will elect to release your loved one into your care or they will organize transportation of the remains to their facility for further investigation.
-At this time the police or family member can proceed with contacting us at
+At this time the police or a family member can proceed with contacting us at 313-383-1870 to report the passing.

 Begin to Make Arrangements